Your study stay at HSWT

 Triesdorf Campus

-If you are studying at the Triesdorf Campus, the International Office in Triesdorf will help you find a room.
-In Weidenbach, where the Triesdorf Campus is located, there is no hall of residence, but there are other solutions for students to find affordable accommodation.
+If you are studying at the Triesdorf Campus, the International Office will help you find a room.
+In Weidenbach, where the Triesdorf Campus is located, there is no hall of residence, but there are other options for students to find affordable accommodation.

 -

-Your first point of contact for all questions regarding your study visit is the International Office.
-For professional support during your studies, you can also contact the international affairs officer of the department.
+Your first point of contact for all questions regarding your study stay is the International Office.
+For academic support during your studies, you can also contact the international affairs officer of the department.

 If you wish, we can arrange a student buddy for you, who will help you with your arrival and the start of your studies and can answer questions about student life from their own experience.